Lullabot/docker_recipes/drupal8_migration/README.md

 }
 ```

 The D8 files will be created at `/sites/default/files`, and private files at `/sites/default/files/private`.
+The D7 files should be located at `/private/d7files`.

 ## Usage